lacanoid/run64/README.md

 # Boot loader for Commodore 64 programs on Commodore 128

 Unlike the C64, the Commodore 128 is able to boot automatically off a disk.
-This project contains a simple boot loader that loads a program in C128 mode, switches the machine into C64 mode and runs a program, with no user intervention required.
+This project contains a simple boot loader that loads a program in C128 mode, switches the machine into C64 mode and runs the loaded program, with no user intervention required.
+Now you can just drop .d64 files into your c128 emulator and they run.

-This project started as a fork of [128boot64](https://github.com/rhalkyard/128boot64), but things got changed around a lot since then.
+This project used [128boot64](https://github.com/rhalkyard/128boot64) as a starting point, but stuff got changed a lot since and more stuff added.

-This greatly speeds up loading of c64 programs on stock c128 as serial burst mode is used.
+This greatly speeds up loading of c64 programs on stock c128 because serial burst mode is used loading.
+It currently runs only programs which are loaded and run like BASIC programs, that is LOAD + RUN.

 ## Requirements